frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 While this behaviour can be usefull, sometimes you might want two backend calls, it can also be quite annoying.
 The problem that we are facing here is that the execution of the observable is restarted on every subscription.
 While sometimes, we want to share the underlying subscription.
 Sharing the underlying subscription is what multicasting is all about.

+**Note:** If you are multicasting an observable, you have transformed it from a cold to a hot observable.

 ### Multicasting example

 Let's change our example to share the underlying subscription.
 For this we will use the `share` operator for now.
 We will investigate all the other ones and their properties later on.